|Anything these sunfish lack in size, they compensate for in numbers and the ease with which they are caught.|

 Good eating?
 Absolutely.
 Crappie have flaky, white meat suitable for a variety of recipes.
 Nothing is finer than crappie fillets properly prepared and cooked.

-Crappie are fish for kids of all ages.
+Kids of all ages can learn how to catch crappie.
 Sure, trout are bedazzling jumpers.
 Catfish are superb dinner fare.
 And stripers are brutal battlers.
 For many anglers, however; crappie are the favorites because the certainty of some kind of fishing action is far better than promised battles that never come.

 Black vs. White Crappie